metonymic-smokey/metonymic-smokey.github.io/_posts/2018-11-15-catharsis.md

 I tossed and turned,
-Feet entangled with the mosquito net, unused at the foot of the bed,
+Feet entangled with the mosquito net,
+Unused at the foot of the bed,
 On that surprisingly hot November night,
 Just two days shy of turning twenty.